|

 Perpetual Motion

-this record featured Steve Weingart
+Released in 2002, this record featured Steve Weingart

-(keys), Tom Kennedy (bass) and Brandon
+(keys), Tom Kennedy (bass) and Brandon Fields (saxes),

-consisting of Jerry Hey and Gary Grant
+plus a horn section consisting of Jerry Hey and Gary

-on trumpets, and Bill Reichenbach on
+Grant on trumpets, and Bill Reichenbach on trombone.

-There were also vocal melodies and backgrounds
+There were also vocal melodies and backgrounds being by

-Divecha, and on one song, Dave's daughter
+Hussain Jiffry, Sanjay Divecha, and Dave's daughter

-Claire, who was five years old at the time.
+Claire, who was five-years-old at the time.

-a pretty good job if I do say so myself!" |
+"she did a pretty good job if I do say so myself!"

 |